As we enter the new year, here are the major championships you can't miss in 2019.

 When?
 7 June–7 July 2019

 The top three European teams at the Women's World Cup in June qualified for Tokyo 2020.
 The four British football associations, representing England, Wales, Scotland, and Northern Ireland, agreed to send a Great Britain women's team to Japan if England finished the competition as one of the three qualifiers.
 They did, and therefore the three qualified teams from this event were Netherlands, Sweden, and Great Britain.

 Where?
 Stuttgart, Germany

 When?
 4–13 October 2019

-Three teams have already qualified in each gender for the team all-around at Tokyo 2020 from the 2018 world championships.
-At the 2019 World Artistic Gymnastics Championships, a further nine teams per gender will seal their spots, while individual quota places will also be awarded.
+Three teams had already qualified in each gender for the team all-around at Tokyo 2020 from the 2018 world championships.
+At the 2019 World Artistic Gymnastics Championships, a further nine teams per gender sealed their spots, while individual quota places were also awarded.

 Where?
 Baku, Azerbaijan

 When?
 16–22 September 2019

-Five teams and 16 individuals will confirm their places in Tokyo at the Rhythmic Gymnastics World Championships.
+Five teams and 16 individuals confirmed their places in Tokyo at the Rhythmic Gymnastics World Championships.

 What?
 FIG Trampoline Gymnastics World Championships (visit our event page)